 Now, in my studio, I can’t wait so long: every artwork is the result of a project, split into different and severe phases.

 One of your most recent exhibitions, ‘Truly’, is an exploration and reflection on the isolation period that Italy experienced earlier this year.
 How did you approach this theme artistically?

 In Sant’Agostino Church (Pietrasanta), I put three female sculptures: they are three forms of human appearance defined only by the play of folds in the fabric of the garments they are wearing.
 The subject is three women originating from Ghardaia, an Algerian city that is home of Ibadi school of Islam, where the women wear the traditional haik, a loose, white, full-length garment wrapped around the head and body, leaving only one eye uncovered.
 The sentiment of mourning and suffering refers to the Islamic tradition that denies women many of their essential rights to satisfy moral prejudices and an undeniable desire for possession by the male that is imposed and disguised by religious and ideological arguments that are intolerable outside that context.

 These reflections are joined by others, conditioned by the dramatic times we are living through, in terms of health, the economy and democracy.
 We are experiencing the limitations and the obligations of the “state of exception”.
 To defend ourselves against the pandemic, we have undergone restrictions in the freedom and choice of our movements and even our dress.
-While on the one hand, the use of the face mask protects us, on the other it obliges us to conceal our faces, inhibiting our facial communication.
+While on the one hand, the use of the face mask protects us, on the other it obliges us to conceal our faces, inhibiting our facial expressions and one mode of our communication.

 Images: Pietrasanta square, Italy; David; Le Tre Grazie. © Fabio Viale